 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 Our first tip for penny pinching lodging for travel is to aim for longer stays and to avoid booking on weekends.

 The longer you stay at a hotel, the more likely each daily cost will decrease.
 Play around with dates, and watch the nightly cost fluctuate depending on how many days you are staying.

 Additionally, if you can, plan to stay during the week instead of the weekends.
 Weekend hotel costs are often much higher, especially during peak seasons and holidays.
 If you need to stay on a weekend, try to check in and out during weekdays, if possible.

 Hotel costs will fluctuate for a number of factors, so play around with dates and hotel companies, and see what you can come up with!

 Here are some more budget travel tips to save you hundreds!

 2. Buy Someone's Reservation

-Sometimes things come up, and travelers are no longer able to make their hotel reservation.
-Unfortunately, many hotels do not allow free cancellation, so travelers are stuck with an already paid for hotel stay.
+Sometimes things come up, and travelers are no longer able to make their hotel reservations.
+Unfortunately, many hotels do not allow free cancellation, so travelers are stuck with an already paid for the hotel stay.

 Websites like RoomerTravel allow you to buy and sell hotel reservations up to 90% off!
 The closer the reservation date, the more discounted the hotel reservation is.